O-Morgan/gitops-minicamp-2024/README.md

 Regular Updates: Keep Grafana updated to benefit from the latest security patches and features.

 ### Grafana Health Checks and Workaround
 Grafana can be accessed on port 3000, typically with the default login admin / admin.
-I encountered issues when using the API health endpoint, as it doesn’t always return a 200 OK.
-Instead, the following health check confirms accessibility:
+While configuring the health check, I noticed the /api/health endpoint occasionally failed to return a 200 OK status consistently.
+To ensure reliable validation of Grafana's availability, I implemented a custom health check provisioner within the Terraform configuration.

 Health Check Provisioner:
+The following provisioner script in Terraform performs up to 20 attempts to verify Grafana’s accessibility on port 3000 by querying the /api/health endpoint.
+This loop introduces a 20-second delay between each attempt to allow sufficient startup time for Grafana.

 ```bash
 Copy code